theintern/intern-tutorial/README.md

 git clone https://github.com/theintern/intern-tutorial.git
 ```

+Place the demo application in a web document root on your machine.
+The app only runs using http://, not file://.
 The application itself consists of a basic HTML page and a single “app” package.

 ## What can Intern test?